microsoft/Kusto-Query-Language/doc/setunionfunction.md

+---
+title: set_union() - Azure Data Explorer
+description: This article describes set_union() in Azure Data Explorer.
+services: data-explorer
+author: orspod
+ms.author: orspodek
+ms.reviewer: rkarlin
+ms.service: data-explorer
+ms.topic: reference
+ms.date: 06/02/2019
+---
 # set_union()

-Returns a `dynamic` (JSON) array of the set of all distinct values that are in any of arrays - (arr1 âˆª arr2 âˆª ...).
+Returns a `dynamic` array of the set of all distinct values that are in any of arrays - (arr1 ∪ arr2 ∪ ...).

 **Syntax**